MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/load-dataflow-metadata-into-dataverse-table.md

 ---
 # Load data in a Dataverse table and build a dataflows monitoring report with Power BI

-This tutorial demonstrates how to set up your own monitoring dashboard for all of your dataflows.
+This tutorial demonstrates how to load data in a Dataverse table to create a dataflows monitoring report in Power BI.

 ![Example of a monitoring dashboard.](media/dashboard.PNG)